sarahpmedeiros/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 ## 3.b
 ### Trial mode
 In trial mode, the algorithm would complete its execution very quickly (in at most a few seconds) by operating on a very small portion of the input data set(s).
+All retreieve and transformation are limited to 500 records.

 Remember to uncomment last few lines of the file
 ```python